MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_IntentionalNKWConflicts.md

 Possible conflict types are:

 - **Possibly intentional:** Some advertisers *intentionally* create negative keyword conflicts to block a portion of match types from triggering your ads.
-For example, if your phrase match keyword is “stereo plug”, you might also choose “stereo plug” as your exact match negative keyword text to match only with this phrase.
-In this scenario, customers that are searching for specific items like “3.5mm stereo plug” or “gold stereo plug” are more likely to see your ad.
+For example, if your phrase match keyword is â€œstereo plugâ€, you might also choose â€œstereo plugâ€ as your exact match negative keyword text to match only with this phrase.
+In this scenario, customers that are searching for specific items like â€œ3.5mm stereo plugâ€ or â€œgold stereo plugâ€ are more likely to see your ad.

   If you intentionally created this conflict to block certain match types from triggering your ads, no action may be required.
 - **True:** Any other negative keyword conflict.
 This conflict can be resolved by deleting the conflicting negative keyword.